-The Maricopa Trail is a project in progress, which when completed will connect all the Maricopa County parks by a trail that forms a loop around the county.
-This section from New River Road to I-17 is very unremarkable, but can still provide some easy mileage with low AEG.
+The Maricopa Trail is a project in progress that will connect all the Maricopa County parks by a trail that forms a loop around the county.
+This section from New River Road to I-17 is very unremarkable but can still provide some easy mileage with low AEG.

 At about one mile in, both the trail and Linda Lane descend into a wash and underneath some very prominent power lines.
-Linda Lane fades away at this point and the trail morphs into the many ATV trails in this area, heading southwest.
-The trail is always marked by the Maricopa Trail "MT" markers, although sometimes the signs are gone and only the metal posts remain.
+Linda Lane fades away at this point, and the trail morphs into the many ATV trails in this area, heading southwest.
+The trail is always marked by the Maricopa Trail "MT" markers, although sometimes the signs are gone, and only the metal posts remain.
 The markers are usually placed at (or just beyond) major junctions with other ATV trails.
 The trail crosses Skunk Creek in a few areas as it generally parallels it.
-The wash crossings are marked very well for either direction you may be travelling in.
-The vegetation at this point is mostly mesquite, palo verdes and creosote.
+The wash crossings are marked very well for either direction you may be traveling in.
+The vegetation at this point is mostly mesquite, Palo Verdes, and creosote.
 There are also prominent signs of equestrian use.

 At just under 3 miles, there is a "T"-junction which will take you to the Anthem TH off of 11th Avenue and Desert Hills Drive.
 The vegetation has thinned out here a lot, and the huge cell tower adjacent to the TH lot is easy to spot.
 To the right and even behind you at this point is the southern edge of Anthem, with Daisy Mountain behind that.